yuyudeep/PIORF-main/README.md

 ## How to run
-To run each experiment, navigate into `PIRF-main`.
+To run each experiment, navigate into `PIORF-main`.
 Then, run the following command:

 ### Train a model:
 ```